sastutorials/sastutorials.github.io/tutorials/troubleshooting.md

 run;
 ```

-If you don't specify that the *name* variable contains character values, **SAS will treat it automatically as a numeric data type, and will return missing values because it cannot read actual numbers from that column**.
+If you don't specify that the *name* variable contains character values, **SAS will treat it automatically as a numeric data type and will return missing values because it cannot read actual numbers from that column**.

 ![wrong_data_type](../screenshots/wrong_data_type.png)